brown2rl/polymer-tutorial/POLY102-m01/README.md

 </script>
 ```
-- .. and amend our element to represent a loading state and green for online
+- .. and amend our element to represent a loading state (green - on & red - off/error) with some properties
 ```
 <dom-module id="seed-element">